Caldecott Tunnel fire: Fire

 The driver of the tanker inspected his rig and found it immobile, with gasoline leaking from the trailer into the gutters and small fires igniting around the leaks.
-He ran downhill and safely exited the tunnel.
+He ran downhill and safely exited the tunnel at the west end.
 By then, burning gasoline from the damaged tanker was flowing through the drainage system.
+The Ford pickup driver stopped after witnessing the collision between the tanker and the bus, then backed his vehicle to the nearest emergency telephone after noticing a small fire at the tanker.
+His mother, who was a passenger in the Ford pickup, exited to use the phone while he walked east to warn oncoming traffic.